Cloudy-Technologies/cloudy-user-access-control/README.md

 ## Installation

-This plugin is not on the WordPress plugin's page, so currently the only way to use this plugin is to zip this folder and upload it to your `wp-content/plugins` directory on your server.
+This plugin is not on the WordPress plugins' page, so currently the only way to use this plugin is to zip this folder and upload it to your `wp-content/plugins` directory on your server.